Day, Wisconsin

 Day is a town in southwest Marathon County, Wisconsin, United States.
 It is part of the Wausau, Wisconsin Metropolitan Statistical Area.
 The population was 1,085 at the 2010 census.
 The unincorporated community of Rozellville is located in the town.
 The unincorporated community of Rangeline is also located partially in the town.

 Geography

 According to the United States Census Bureau, the town has a total area of 34.0 square miles (88.0 km^{2}), of which 33.7 square miles (87.4 km^{2}) is land and 0.2 square miles (0.6 km^{2}), or 0.71%, is water.

+History

+The six mile square that would become Day was first surveyed in August and September 1851 by a crew working for the U.S. government.
+Around Christmas of 1852 another crew marked its section corners, walking through the woods and wading the streams, measuring with chain and compass.
+When done, the deputy surveyor filed this general description:

+This Township contains no marshes: There is a Tamarac Swamp in the SouthEast corner unfit for cultivation.
+The Surface is generally level rather more than half of it is covered with Hardwood timber Where the soil is 1st and 2nd rate.
+This Township is heavily timbered the low land produces Hemlock(?)
+Black Ash Tamarac and Birch: the more elevated land produces Sugar-Maple White(?)
+Elm, Linden(?)
+Oak, White Ash and Birch with Scattering Hemlock and Pine.
+The Little O'Plane Enters the Township on Section 19 and runs in a south-Easterly direction to the corner of sections 29, 30, 31 and 32 Thence in an Easterly direction passing out on Section 25.
+It is a shallow rapid stream not sufficient water for mills.
+There is very little Pine timber in this Township and no improvements.